Secretariat

 He has over 20 years of experience in public health and health system strengthening, including more than 10 years with the government of Cameroon, before joining the World Bank in 2015.

-Brendan is currently based in Kampala, Uganda.
+She is currently based in Paris, France.

 Before joining the GFF, he worked at the Technical Agency for Information on Hospital Care (ATIH) in France where he contributed to the maintenance of the French DRGs system and to the experimentation of bundle payments for surgery.
 He supported the department of health systems financing and governance at the World Health Organization (WHO) in developing a strategy for setting up a community of practice (CoP) on anti-corruption, transparency and accountability in health, a topic he addressed in his doctoral thesis.
 With WHO, Hyacinthe also participated in updating the National Health Accounts 1995–2010 of 13 Regional Office for the Americas (AMRO) Caribbean countries and in the production of the expenditure profile of AMRO countries.